TheSaltedKing/ARMSX2/README.md

 ARMSX2 is available on the Google Play Store once released.

 # Additional Credits
-PCSX2 – ARMSX2 would not be possible without the legendary work from the PCSX2 team.
+[PCSX2](https://github.com/PCSX2/pcsx2) - ARMSX2 would not be possible without the legendary work from the PCSX2 team.

-PCSX2_ARM64 by developer Pontos - ARMSX2 originally started off as a fork of developer Pontos work.
+[PCSX2_ARM64](https://github.com/pontos2024/PCSX2_ARM64) - ARMSX2 originally started off as a fork of developer Pontos work.

 Thank you to discord user @fffathur and @em2008 for creating and working on the logo!

-Thank you to developer @SternXD for his contributions to the project!
+Thank you to developer [@SternXD](https://github.com/SternXD) for his contributions to the project!

-Thank you to developers @tanosshi, @jpolo1224, @MoonPower for working on the ARMSX2 website!
+Thank you to developers [@tanosshi](https://github.com/tanosshi) [@jpolo1224](https://github.com/jpolo1224) [@MoonPower](https://github.com/momo-AUX1) for working on the ARMSX2 website!